Seven Psychopaths: Plot

-Marty, Billy, and Hans leave for the desert with Bonny.
-After Marty retells "his" Quaker story during dinner at a bar, Hans reveals that he is the real-life Quaker.
-When the trio arrive to the desert, they set up camp.
-Hans is impressed with Marty's screenplay draft, especially the character of the Viet Cong fake-priest, but Marty admits that he's increasingly uninterested in violence and plans to leave that story line unfinished rather than resort to cliché.
-They pass the time discussing their different endings for the screenplay, with Billy suggesting a shootout between all of the psychopaths where the Jack of Diamonds killer dies a tragic hero.
+Marty, Billy, and Hans hide out in the desert with Bonny.
+After Marty retells "his" Quaker story over dinner, Hans reveals that he is the real-life Quaker whom Billy originally heard the story from.
+Hans is impressed with Marty's screenplay draft, especially the Viet Cong fake-priest, but Marty—disillusioned with violence—admits that he would prefer to leave it unfinished.
+They pass the time discussing how to end the movie, with Billy suggesting a shootout where the Jack of Diamonds Killer dies a tragic hero.